inblockio/aqua-cheque/README.md

 forge init --template Lay3rLabs/wavs-foundry-template my-wavs
 ```

-> Run `make help` to seel all available commands and environment variable overrides.
+> Run `make help` to see all available commands and environment variable overrides.

 ### Solidity